Critical embeddings: Main theorems

-Our symmetric system is $\cS=\tup{\PP,\sG,\sF}$ where $\PP$ is the Easton support product of the $\QQ_\alpha$, $\sG$ is the direct sum of $\sG_\alpha$ acting pointwise on $\PP$, and $\sF$ is generated by groups of the form $\vec H=\tup{H_\alpha\mid\alpha\in A}$ where $H_\alpha\in\sF_\alpha$ and only finitely many coordinates satisfy $H_\alpha\neq\sG_\alpha$.\footnote{One might wonder why we are using the Easton support product for $\PP$ and the finite support product for the rest of the system.
+Our symmetric system is $\cS=\tup{\PP,\sG,\sF}$, where $\PP$ is the Easton support product of the $\QQ_\alpha$, $\sG$ is the Easton support product of $\sG_\alpha$ acting pointwise on $\PP$, and $\sF$ is generated by groups of the form $\vec H=\tup{H_\alpha\mid\alpha\in A}$, where $H_\alpha\in\sF_\alpha$ and only finitely many coordinates satisfy $H_\alpha\neq\sG_\alpha$.\footnote{One might wonder why we are using the Easton support product for $\PP$ and $\sG$, but not $\sF$.
 The truth is that it would not make a difference.
-If one understands symmetric systems by their tenacious conditions, the two supports would be equivalent.
-However, with the Easton support product it is much easier to justify the existence of an $M$-generic filter.}
+If one understands symmetric systems by their tenacious conditions (i.e., those which are fixed in place by some large group), then this symmetric system is the same as the finite support product, and indeed the finite support conditions and permutations at each $\alpha$ as well.
+(See \cite[Appendix~A]{Karagila:2019} and \cite{KS:Sym} for full details and context.)
+However, using Easton support makes it easier to justify the existence of an $M$-generic filter.}